MediciPrime/4C-Workflow/README.md

 ## Setup

-You may have noticed that the setup process consists of two sections **4C-Workflow** and **Analysis**. *4C-Workflow* guides you through the setup process of getting the various parts of the 4C pipeline working. *Analysis* will show you how to describe your experiment to 4C-Workflow thus enabling it to perform an accurate analysis.
+* *4C-Workflow* guides you through the setup process of getting the various parts of the 4C pipeline working.
+* *Analysis* will show you how to describe your experiment to 4C-Workflow thus enabling it to perform an accurate analysis.

 ### 4C-Workflow